The Wood

-The Wood is a 1999 American coming-of-age comedy drama film directed by Rick Famuyiwa and starring Omar Epps, Richard T. Jones and Taye Diggs.
+The Wood is a 1999 American coming-of-age comedy drama film directed by Rick Famuyiwa in his feature directional debut and starring Omar Epps, Richard T. Jones and Taye Diggs.
 It was written by Famuyiwa and Todd Boyd.

 Plot

 Roland is getting married and is currently missing.
 Slim, who scoffs at the idea of marriage, is furious at Roland for disappearing.
 The story flashes back to Mike as a youth when he first encounters Roland and Slim, his first real crush on a girl named Alicia, and the three young men's misadventures as teenagers growing up in 1980s Inglewood, California (aka "the Wood").

 Shy and awkward, Mike is quickly befriended by Slim and Roland.
 On a dare from Slim and Roland, Mike reluctantly grabs Alicia's butt, leading to a physical altercation with her older brother and Blood gang member, Stacey.
 While he is beaten up, Mike earns Stacey's private respect for having courage to fight back.

 Meanwhile, in present day, Mike and Slim get a call from Tanya, Roland's ex, saying that Roland is at her house, extremely drunk.
 When they arrive, they argue with Roland for putting his relationship at risk, as the wedding is just hours away.

 Flashing back to the 1980s, the boys are on their way to the first dance of the year, stopping at a convenience store that gets robbed by Stacey.
 Stacey recognizes the boys and offers them a ride to the dance.
 The group is nearly arrested after being pulled over for a broken tail light.
 Mike's quick thinking prevents one of the cops from finding Stacey's gun.
 They let them go when the cops respond to a call about the stick-up Stacey pulled earlier from him and his friend.

 Impressed, Stacey begins a new friendship with Mike by apologizing for their prior run-in.
 However, he explains that he was protecting his sister and seeing how much Mike likes her, gives him advice on how to win her over.
 When they arrive at the dance, it is almost over, and Mike is able to secure a dance with Alicia and also get her number.
 Later, Mike and Alicia date for a time before breaking up and remaining friends.